yesihaveidea/myrtille/DOCUMENTATION.md

 The installer does install myrtille under the IIS default website and creates a custom application pool ("MyrtilleAppPool").
 If you want to use another website or application pool, you can change it manually afterward (with the IIS manager).

+CAUTION!
+IIS on Windows client OSes (7, 8, 10) is limited to 10 simultaneous connections only - across all http sessions - and will hang after that! (https://forums.asp.net/t/2062118.aspx?+limit+of+10+simultaneous+connections+imposed+).
+Use Windows Server editions for production environments.

 All releases here: https://github.com/cedrozor/myrtille/releases

 ## Docker